sshang1995/MBTA/Quality_Strategy.md

 ## Objectives

 Deliver accurate subway stop information from API endpoints.
-Ensure all endpoints are easy to use and return accurate response.
+Ensure all endpoints are easy to use and return accurate, structured responses.

 ## Scope

-1. API endpoints integrated with MBTA API.
+1. Integrate API endpoints with official MBTA API.
 2. Only focus on (light and heavy trail) subway stop.

 ## Testing

 ### Unit Testing

+1. Business logic validation

-1. Verify business logic for extracting GPS coordinates, subway line mapping, adjacent stops.
+- Verify core functionalities, such as extracting GPS coordinates, mapping subway lines, and retrieving adjacent stops.
-   1.1 Create test cases, making several json response to check if API response matches the test case.
+- Create test cases using mocked response to ensure the API returns expected results.
-   1.2 Test edge cases, eg. a subway stop does not have adjacent stops or deprecated routes or stops.
+- Test edge cases, such as:
+  - stops without adjacent stops
+  - Deprecated or invalid routes/stops

+2. MBTA API Integration

-2. Verify MBTA APIs used in the code are correct and working.
+- Confirm that all MBTA endpoints used in the code are valid and return expected data.

 ### Integration Testing

-1. Testing rate limits for MBTA API used in the code
+1. API rate limiting

+- Validate application behavior under MBTA API rate limiting conditions.
+- Ensure error handling are in place.

 ### Data Integrity

-- Validate API response with real MBTA data.
+- Cross-check and validate API responses against real MBTA data to ensure accuracy and consistency.

 ## Observability

 1. Logging

-   1.1 Log API status and error message
+   - Log API request/response status and relevant error messages
-   1.2 Return proper error messages and status code
+   - Ensure all error responses include appropriate HTTP status codes and clear messages.

 2. Monitoring
-   2.1 Monitor performance metics like RPS (request per second), Response Time, Number of failed requests, etc.
-   2.2 Set up alert on API failures above certain threshold, or average response time above certain limit.
+   - Track key performance metrics such as:
+     - Requests per second (RPS)
+     - Response time
+     - Failure rates
+   - Set up alerts for:
+   - API failure rates exceeding a defined threshold
+   - Average response time exceeding acceptable limits

 ## Release Process

-1. Branching and code review: feature, main branch.
-PR review.
+1. Follow a clear Git branching model using feature, main and release branch.
+All code changes go through PR reviews.

 2. Set up Dev, QA, Staging, Production environment.
-   Developer finishes development and pushes code to QA, QA verify the API endpoints.
-If no issue found, code can be pushed to Staging env and waiting for production deployment.
-If found any issues, QA notifies developer and creates bug ticket for developer.
+   - Developers push completed features to the QA environment.
+   - QA validates endpoints.
+If issues are found:
+   - QA files bug reports.
+   - Developers fix issues and resubmit for QA.
+   - Upon approval, code is promoted to staging, then to Production.
-3. CI/CD pipeline.
+3. Build CI/CD pipeline.

+- Set up automated pipelines for building, testing, and deploying code across environments.

 ## Stakeholders

-1. Public user who will use this information for commute.
+1. Public users - Rely on the subway information for daily commutes.
-2. QA who will validate the information.
-3. Developers who will use API endpoints to develop software
+2. QA - Validate API functionality, performance and accuracy.
+3. Developers - Build and maintain the API and ensure long-term reliability and scalability.